- Surgeries, Body, Diseases

 Lipedema: Between Condition and Disease, the Impact on Women's Lives

 Lipedema is often navigated in the murky waters between being classified as a condition and a disease.
-This chronic, predominantly female disorder manifests through the abnormal accumulation of adipose tissue in the lower limbs, creating not only an aesthetic issue but also significant physical and psychological challenges.
-Therefore, the differentiation between being a disease or a condition has direct implications for the therapeutic approach and the social perception of those who suffer from it.
-Thus, this article seeks to clarify, from a clinical and human perspective, offering insights into its diagnosis, treatment, and impact on the quality of life of affected women.
+This chronic disorder, predominantly affecting women, manifests through the abnormal accumulation of adipose tissue in the lower limbs, creating not only an aesthetic issue but also significant physical and psychological challenges.
+Therefore, the differentiation between being a disease or a condition has direct implications for the therapeutic approach and social perception of those who suffer from it.
+Thus, this article seeks to clarify, through a clinical and human lens, offering insights into its diagnosis, treatment, and impact on the quality of life of affected women.

-• 🧐 Lipedema: a chronic condition that mainly affects women, manifesting as abnormal fat accumulation.
+- 🧐 Lipedema: a chronic condition that primarily affects women, manifesting as abnormal accumulation of fat.

 Understanding Lipedema